 - Release Date: September 2018

-Below you can check the availability and current price of the Yamaha P-515 in your region:
+Check the availability and current price of the Yamaha P-515 in your region:

 The Yamaha P-515 comes in a big cardboard box, which includes the keyboard itself, a clear perspex music rest, and a sustain pedal.